 Sometimes, pedestrian accidents occur as a result of negligence on the part of state agencies or state employees.

 Nonetheless, you can’t file a suit against the state government.
 Instead, your claim should be made against the state agency that you believe was responsible for causing the accident.

 Is There a Statute of Limitations for Pedestrian Accident Claims?

 Texas has a statute of limitations for filing claims relating to pedestrian accidents.
 You should file your lawsuit within two years of the accident.

 If this filing deadline elapses, it’s highly unlikely that the Texas civil court system will hear your case.
 However, the timeframe can be extended in certain circumstances.

 Hurt in a Pedestrian Accident in Arlington?
 Call Patterson Law Group Today

 If you survive a car accident that occurred while you were on foot, it might take years of treatment before you recover.
 Some victims of pedestrian accidents end up sustaining permanent disabilities.
-If you get hurt in a pedestrian accident in Arlington or Tarrant County, call Patterson Law Group’s Arlington location at 817-784-2002 today to schedule an appointment.
+If you get hurt in a pedestrian accident in the city or Tarrant County, call Patterson Law Group’s city location at 817-784-2002 today to schedule an appointment.